leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 1. I just used the first result when I googled "most famous celebrity," so pick whoever you want here.
 2. I say this not knowing the current state of relationships Beyonce has with any of these people, and it's more to just illustrate the point, as you'll see shortly
+3. Life goals.
+The lightsaber battles and spooky ghost abilities, not the getting chopped in half bit
+4. I'm only half joking on this point.
+If you find yourself surrounded by people that make you think "i'm going to stagnate and be stuck in an unhealthy environment," you should get out while you can.

 1. The story of my life is people asking me for advice and then